Desktop Insights

 We monitor app update endpoints (Sparkle feeds, Electron update URLs, download pages) and re-extract technology data whenever a new version is released.
 Most popular apps are checked every few minutes, ensuring near real-time accuracy.

-Can I try Desktop Insights before purchasing?
+Can I try Desktop Insights for free?

 Do you offer API access and data feeds?